CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts. (www.w3.org)

 CSS Colors

-There's not too hard to change the colors of the HTML element within the CSS3 use.
+It's not too hard to change the colors of the HTML element within the CSS3 use.
 We could use the color names, or RGB, HEX, HSL, RGBA, HSLA values.

-We can set the background color, text color, or border color of the HTML elements by using the CSS.
+We can set the background color, text color, or border color of the HTML elements by using CSS.

 Example :